 For more than a Jiufen day trip, another idea would be to bring an overnight bag and stay over in Jiufen then you have some time to see it in the morning and at night, too.
 I imagine this would feel less rushed.
 Places to stay overnight in Jiufen include:

 On My Way Hostel – this hostel is ideally located just a three-minute walk to Juifen market and Jiufen Old Street Bus Station.
 There are comfortable dorm rooms, a shared kitchen, lounge and games room, free Wi-Fi and air conditioning.
-Book from $20 per night.
+Book from US$20 per night.

 M Bar House – this guesthouse has views of the ocean and Keelung Mountain from the open-air terrace and the double and twin bedrooms.
 Set inside a gorgeous heritage building, the rooms are prepared in minimalist Japanese style.
-Book from $40 per night.
+Book from US$40 per night.